 All these resources are good materials to practice the four language skills – listening, reading, speaking, and writing.

 Books to Learn Spanish

-Often overlooked, ordinary books are a great source to practice the language skills.
-They have new vocabulary, examples of use and provide context for meaning.
+Often overlooked, ordinary books are a great source to practice language skills.
+They have new vocabulary, and examples of use, and provide context for meaning.
 The simpler the text is, the better it is for language learners.
 There are many ways to practice all the language skills, such as reading aloud, narration, and writing.
 Children’s books are good sources for all learners, but especially beginners.

 The number one skill is listening.
-From the start, listen to speech so you don’t discover later that you can’t understand anything.
-Finding quality audio materials and practicing the skill of listening is crucial for all the other language skills.
-For auditory learners this is the most effective method of learning too.
-There are an incredible variety of free audio resources online, such as audio books, podcasts.
+From the start, listen to the speech so you don’t discover later that you can’t understand anything.
+Finding quality audio materials and practicing the skill of listening are crucial for all the other language skills.
+For auditory learners, this is the most effective method of learning too.
+There are an incredible variety of free audio resources online, such as audiobooks, and podcasts.